-First and foremost, we are grateful to the Ministry of Labour, Manpower and Overseas Pakistanis, Government of Pakistan; and The ILO for providing us with an opportunity to conduct this research.
+First and foremost, we are grateful to The Ministry of Labour, Manpower and Overseas Pakistanis Government of Pakistan, and The ILO for providing us with an opportunity to conduct this research.
 The Child Labour Research Forum (CLRF) also deserves an earnest appreciation for providing ongoing advice and for overseeing the project.
-Efforts of The Federal Bureau of Statistics (FBS) in developing the sampling design and sampling frame were commendable.
+Efforts of The Federal Bureau of Statistics (FBS) in developing the sampling design and sampling frame are commendable.
 We must not forget appreciating SIMPOC (Statistical Information and Monitoring Programme on Child Labour)-ILO's methodology used in this survey and advice sought during various stages of this study.
 Their critique and contribution have been extremely useful in improving various components of this action research.
-Cooperation received from FBS Field Office in Hyderabad is also gratefully acknowledged.
+Cooperation received from FBS Field Office in Kasur is also gratefully acknowledged.

-This survey could not have been completed without the active participation and collaboration of a large number of field coordinators and interviewers, names of which are mentioned in appendices.
-The information by our valuable respondents, i.e., the working children, children in the control groups, parents, employers, teachers, and key informants forms the basis and substance of this work.
+This survey could not have been completed without the active participation and collaboration of a large number of field coordinators and interviewers names of whom are mentioned in appendices.
+The information by our valuable respondents, i.e., the working children, control group children, parents, employers, teachers, and key informants forms the basis and substance of this work.
 We salute them for extending their valued cooperation to our teams.